 Safe-distancing is no longer required, but we do highly encourage patients to avoid bringing excessive accompanying visitors to avoid crowding in the waiting and treatment rooms.

 In addition to standard infection control protocols, we are disinfecting all areas that our visitors and patients will come into contact with to ensure the entire clinic is always sterile and ready for the next patient.
-On top of our usual sanitisation of dental treatment rooms, we are sanitising door handles, waiting areas, and the front desk after every patient.
+On top of our usual sanitisation of dental treatment rooms, we are sanitising door handles, waiting areas, and the front desk regularly.
 We provide hand sanitisers for all visitors and patients at the front desk.
-Our staff will put on their required personal protective equipment at all times.

-We will still be implementing the usage of pre-procedural mouth rinses for all attending patients as studies have shown that this helps with lowering the transmission of viral particles in saliva and respiratory droplets.
+We are continuing the usage of pre-procedural mouth rinses for all attending patients as studies have shown that this helps with lowering the transmission of viral particles in saliva and respiratory droplets.

-All patients and accompanying visitors are still required to wear their masks when attending appointments.
+All patients and accompanying visitors are still required to wear their masks when entering the clinic.